 - Administrative purposes – we rely on our legitimate charitable interests to contact you for administrative purposes e.g. to clarify a request you have made or to acknowledge your donation.

 - Research purposes – all our research supports IFAW’s mission and depending on the type of research we will rely on your consent (e.g. in a voluntary survey) or on our legitimate charitable purposes (e.g. when we investigate wildlife issues).

 - Education - we rely on our legitimate charitable interests to send information to teachers and educators by mail and will always get consent for emails.

 - Job applications – we rely on our legitimate charitable interests in order to process your application.

-- Donations - we have a financial and legal obligation to hold your personal information for 10 years and will rely on our legitimate interests to process personal information to fulfill a donation you make to us.
+- Donations - we will rely on our legitimate interests to process personal information to fulfill a donation you make to us.

 We may also hold your information where necessary for the performance of a contract with you.

 If we are relying on your consent to do something with your personal information, you have the right to withdraw that consent at any time.
 This includes the right to ask us to stop using your personal information for campaigns or fundraising purposes or to unsubscribe from our email list at any time Please note we may need to keep some of your information for legal purposes.